Install the latest stable version of Rustsudo pacman -S --needed rustuprustup toolchain install stable# Clone the repo in a temp directory.export PARU_TMP_DIR=$(mktemp -d)git clone https://aur.archlinux.org/paru.git "${PARU_TMP_DIR}/paru"# build and install paru.cd "${PARU_TMP_DIR}/paru"makepkg -si#

 Hooks and Helpers

 Since we have Paru now, we can configure Pacman more now.
 Hooks are scripts that are executed automatically at certain points during the package management process.
-Create the /etc/pacman.d/hooks
+Create the /etc/pacman.d/hooks directory by running the following command:

-In the newly-created directory, create a new file named orphans.hook
+In the newly-created directory, create a new file named orphans.hook and paste the following:

 informant makes sure that you are aware of breaking changes in the updates that you’ll get. overdue lists daemons that reference outdated libraries. pacman-cleanup-hook keeps your pacman cache clean. rebuild-detector detects which Arch Linux packages need to be rebuilt. downgrade, while isn’t a pacman hook, will still help you in case you have to downgrade a package.